The University of Missouri Purchasing Card Policy Manual

-When penalties are imposed the following process will occur:
+When penalties are imposed by Procurement Operations, the following process will occur:

-- At the first instance, a warning will be issued to the Approving Official and the problem turned over to Internal Auditing if it is severe enough.
+- At the first instance, Procurement Operations will issue a warning to the Approving Official and will turn the problem over to Internal Auditing if it is severe enough.

-- If things are not corrected after a second review, the Vice Chancellor, Dean, or Department Head will be contacted and cards for the entire department may be suspended for at least one (1) billing cycle.
+- If things are not corrected after a second review, Procurement Operations will contact the Vice Chancellor, Dean, or Department Head and cards for the entire department may be suspended for at least one (1) billing cycle.

-- After a third review, cards may be canceled up to one (1) year.
+- After a third review, Procurement Operations may cancel the cards up to one (1) year.